 There are no positions available at this time.

-There are no positions available at… more »
+There are no positions available at this… more »

 Thank you for your interest in the College of Education & Human Development at Georgia State University.
 The college has more than 50 degree programs at the undergraduate, master’s, specialist and doctoral levels for practitioners and researchers, offering instruction in various in-person, hybrid and online formats.
 Our programs are designed for individuals who are interested… more »